Best iPhone apps 2017

 Fantastical 2 betters iOS's iffy Calendar app by way of a superior interface, a non-hateful method of dealing with reminders, and truly exceptional event input.
 The app has a powerful parser, and so while adding an event, you can enter the likes of "TechRadar lunch at 3pm on Friday", watching a live preview build as you type.

 Camera enables you to do the odd bit of cropping with video files, but iMovie is an audacious attempt to bring a full video editor to your iPhone, infused with the ease-of-use its desktop counterpart is renowned for.
 Amazingly, it succeeds.
 Effects, themes, credits and soundtrack creation then provide extra polish for your mobile filmmaking.

 More or less a speed-dial for regularly performed tasks, Launch Center Pro can be a huge time-saver.
 You can create shortcuts for things like adding a new Tumblr post or sending your last photo to Twitter, and these shortcuts can be arranged in groups.
 An essential purchase if you heavily use even a handful of the supported apps.

-Transmit for iOS is a missing link for anyone who wanted a file manager for their iPhone.
-It might have roots in an OS X FTP client, but Transmit for iOS also integrates with cloud storage and local networked Macs.
+Transmit is a missing link for anyone who wanted a file manager for their iPhone.
+It might have roots in an Mac FTP client, but Transmit also integrates with cloud storage and local networked Macs.
 It's perfect for moving documents, renaming files, and creating archives to email or upload.